 - Member for

-Will Bemidji soon see development on the south side of Lake Bemidji?
-The final plat of Voyager Crossing last week received the OK from the Joint Planning Commission.
-But, it must also be approved by the Bemidji Area Joint Planning Board, which is scheduled to meet at 6 p.m.
-Aug.
-8 at Northern Township Town Hall.
+With all plans now approved, Bemidji will wait and see what develops.
+Literally.
+The final plat of Voyager Crossing was approved on Wednesday by the Greater Bemidji Area Joint Planning Board.
 The final plat is very similar to the preliminary plat that was approved in September 2004 by the Bemidji City Council.
-ShoreQuest, the property owner, would like to divide about 74 acres into 42 commercial parcels and three outlots.
+ShoreQuest, the property owner, will divide about 74 acres into 42 commercial parcels and three outlots.
 The land is on the southeast edge of Lake Bemidji and encompasses 5,000 linear feet of shoreline.